-"The problem with using 'R' values to rate an insulation material's effectiveness is that the 'R' value is just one of a number of critical variables to consider that can affect insulation performance", said Brett Herman, Firwin's Vice President of Sales and Customer Service.
+"The problem with using R value to rate an insulation material's effectiveness is that the R value is just one of a number of critical variables to consider that can affect insulation performance", said Brett Herman, Firwin's Vice President of Sales and Customer Service.
 "For instance, how does an insulation material perform when it gets wet?
 Some insulation materials will stand up well to moisture over time and retain their integrity, while others will deteriorate.
-For applications where insulation blankets may come into contact with the elements, choosing an insulation with a high 'R' rating but which does not perform well when wet is
+For applications where insulation blankets may come into contact with the elements, choosing an insulation with a high R rating but which does not perform well when wet is obviously not the correct solution no matter how high is its R rating", added Brett.